bentheiii/WhetStone/README.md

 ### \#2- Compile-Time Specilization
 It was decided that the specialized LINQ methods (the ones introduced in this module).
 Will both return and recieve specilized IEnumerables **explicitly**.
 This means Two things:
 * The function's arguments must be recognized as ILists or ICollections **at compile time**.
 If they are not (for example in case the argument is `(IEnumerable<int>)new int[]{0,1,2,3}`), LINQ's regular function will be executed instead of the Whetstone specialized function.
 This is to avoid ambiguity as to which method is called (Whetstone's or Linq's), as well as to allow for explicit specialized IEnumerable return:
 * When you use Whetstone's functions, you can be certain you are getting back an ICollection or IList, it's the return value's type.
 This avoid a lot of cumbersome casting and unnecessary converting.
-It also allows function chaining like this:
+It also allows LINQ-style list-function piping like this:
 ```csharp
 var list = new int[]{2,3,5,7}.Select(x=>x*x) //{4,9,25,49}
             .SelectMany(x=>new int[]{x,x*2}) //{4,8,9,18,25,50,49,98}